Summer League Starts SATURDAY July 1 More info HERE.

-Discussion in 'Lions and Football' started by jammertime, Jan 1, 2007.
+Discussion in 'Football, Baseball, and Hockey' started by jammertime, Jan 1, 2007.

 So what.
 With Kitna at the helm, they won how many games last season?